Dallas Mavericks all-time roster and statistics leaders

-The Mavericks have four retired jersey numbers: the number 12 jersey worn by Derek Harper, the number 15 jersey worn by Brad Davis, the number 22 jersey worn by Rolando Blackman, and the number 41 jersey worn by Dirk Nowitzki.
+The Mavericks have five retired jersey numbers: the number 12 jersey worn by Derek Harper, the number 15 jersey worn by Brad Davis, the number 22 jersey worn by Rolando Blackman, the number 24 jersey worn by Mark Aguirre, and the number 41 jersey worn by Dirk Nowitzki.
 Davis, who played 12 seasons with the Mavericks until his retirement in 1992, had his number 15 jersey retired by the franchise in November 1992.
 Blackman, who played 11 seasons with the Mavericks after being selected by the team in the 1981 draft, had his number 22 jersey retired in March 2000.
 Harper, who played parts of 12 seasons in two stints with the Mavericks starting with the 1983 draft, had his number 12 jersey retired in January 2018.
 Nowitzki had his number 41 jersey retired in January 2022.
 In January 2020 Kobe Bryant's no. 24 jersey was unofficially retired following his death even though he never played for the team.
+It was later officially retired for Mark Aguirre in January 2026.

 List

-Note: Statistics are correct as of November 18, 2025.
+Note: Statistics are correct as of the end of the 2025–26 NBA season.